UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-jenkins/overview.md

 ### Version 1.1.13

-* Addressed and resolved Whitesource-reported vulnerabilities.
+* **Vulnerability fix**: Addressed and resolved Whitesource-reported vulnerabilities.
-* Switched Jenkins jobs to kickoff jobs and synchronized related updates.
+* **Bug fix**: Switched Jenkins jobs to kickoff jobs and synchronized related updates.
-* Added support for Team and Teamspace fields in plugin integrations.
+* **Enhancement**: Added support for Team and Teamspace fields in plugin integrations.
 These fields can now be configured during plugin setup and integration.
-* Upgraded the NPM Wrapper package to the latest supported version.
+* **Technical upgrade**: Upgraded the NPM Wrapper package to the latest supported version.

 ### Version 1.1.7